MIT-Emerging-Talent/ET6-CDSP-group-24-repo/README.md

  in Context (KWIC) for granular evidence, TF-IDF for key thematic vocabulary, and BERTopic for uncovering natural, latent themes through advanced document embeddings and clustering.

-### Research Conclusions

-Through these combined NLP methods, we systematically examined the unstructured text data.
-The output provided both **robust qualitative evidence** and a **structured, semantic understanding** of how digital technologies and AI contribute to exclusion for self-employed people with disabilities in Sub-Saharan Africa.

 ### Confidence in Results